An unforgettable year in motorcycling

 Living through it as an impressionable young rider and reliving it many times since, the 70s superbike era has become my editorial focus.
 One amazing discovery is how the fierce competition between makers crossed some boundaries, but not others.
 Example: Guzzi owner Alejandro De Tomaso made public his disdain for Japanese practice, yet Kawasaki’s Roman red 1981 GPz 1100 lovingly mimicked his iconic Le Mans.
 Long confirmed, Japan’s Big Four was indeed a circular battleground, while the European’s vied for the affections of its affluent core.
 Yet as the 70s rolled Japan’s new fours cut deeper into westward soil, and for a host of reasons other than price.
 Those Euro firms still breathing responded by investing and calculated moves.
 The recap shows Honda’s 750 began this, phenom Z1’s followed then both braced as Suzuki and Yamaha rushed fully committed to the big four-stroke game.
 Soaring as the auto market napped, interest in motorcycles rose to an all time high.

 Using the press as our guide through the past we’ll set the stage with Kawasaki’s Z1-R, released and widely tested late in 1977.
-Given its performance reputation It isn’t ironic that Kawasaki would start and end 1978 with a similar emphasis.
+Given its performance reputation, it isn’t ironic that Kawasaki would start and end 1978 with a similar emphasis.
 Crowned ‘The King’ by Cycle magazine early in the decade, Kawasaki’s 903 and 1015cc DOHC fours became the basis of a world wide fraternity of riders, racers and special frame builders, and they weren’t keen on giving that up.
 Truly an iconic design that’s still formidable.
-In this work we’ll take the bikes of 1978 in the same order as Cycle and its print media colleagues presented them, then the Euro alternative I think fits best.
+In this work we’ll take the bikes of 1978 in the same order as Cycle and its print media colleagues presented them; then the Euro alternative we think fits best.
 Many of the images used here come from period adverts or press samples saved through the years…some salvaged from scraps, but worth the effort for getting an accurate look at a range of motorcycles often modified.
 What was the best of motorcycling’s best year?
 Read on…

 Yamaha XS-Eleven – 1102cc, 5-speed, shaft.
 11.82 @ 115-mph, 602-lb, 136-mph